Abhi13DIT/91906-Tula/README.md

 to the database again, as this may create duplicate entries.

 If the database isn't working, may need to create new data source and run database.py and add_meals.py again

+HOW TO USE MY PROGRAM:
+1. From intro page, click on About Us button to reach the About Us page
+2. Click back to go back to intro page
+3. Click Get started to reach the preform
+4. Read preform before form
+5. Fill out the form
+6. Once you are on the home page, you can navigate to the nutrition tracking page, help page and recipe page

+Nutrition tracking page
+1. Click Log a meal
+2. Select a meal from the drop down and click log meal
+3. See updated nutrition tracker from your logged meal
+4. When logging a meal, you can also click on Today's logged meals to view

+Recipe page
+1. Click Recipe
+2. Click on the meal you want to view the recipe for
+3. See pop up for recipe to follow!